sculyi/sculyi.github.io/index.md

 # Latest News

--July 25 2020, our pre-print paper entitled "**ATCSpeech: a multilingual pilot-controller speech corpus from real Air Traffic Control environment**" has been selected for presentation at the INTERSPEECH 2020.
+- July 25 2020, our pre-print paper entitled "**ATCSpeech: a multilingual pilot-controller speech corpus from real Air Traffic Control environment**" has been selected for presentation at the INTERSPEECH 2020.

 - June 28 2020, my new paper entitled "**A unified framework for multilingual speech recognition in air traffic control systems**" has been accepted for publication in "*IEEE Transactions on Neural Networks and Learning Systems*".